sadiela/sadieiq694.github.io/writing/TechWorkWeek4.markdown

 ##Goals

-The goal of the final week was for students to bring together everything they had learned and showcase it at Walker Memorial Hall on Friday, August 5.
+The goal of the final week was for students to bring together everything they had learned in a showcase at Walker Memorial Hall on Friday, August 5.
 The exhibition consisted of three main sections: two technical challenges and the mini grand prix.

 The first tech challenge was the same as the third week's challenge; Cars had to explore autonomously and avoid obstacles while recognizing and recording different colored blobs.

 The second tech challenge was somewhat similar to week two's challenge.
 The cars were required to detect a blob and based on its color turn either left or right.
 This is different from the original week two challenge because the cars were not required to use visual servoing and did not have to wall follow.
 The challenge was altered in this way so that code from it could be reused for the mini grand prix (see details below).

 The first part of the mini grand prix consisted of time trials (three attempts per car) with the cars alone on the track.
 On one of the attempts, a shortcut would be opened, signified by the red blob above the shortcut entrance being changed to green.
 If a car could successfully take the shortcut, it would have a significantly faster time, but if it took it when it was not open, the car would not receive a time for that run.

-Aftr the time trials there were three heat races in which three cars would race each other, and a final grand prix with all nine cars on the track.
+After the time trials there were three heat races in which three cars would race each other, and a final grand prix with all nine cars on the track.
 For both of these events the entrance to the short cut was entirely blocked off.

 ##Approach